-In short, the UPS is the saviour that powers and protects all hardware components that you rely on for your business and personal work.
-This includes computers, telecommunication equipment, data centres and even your fans, lights, and kitchen appliances.
+In short, the UPS is the savior that powers and protects all hardware components that you rely on for your business and personal work.
+This includes computers, telecommunication equipment, data centers, and even your fans, lights, and kitchen appliances.

 Based on its different working principles, the UPS device is categorized into three types.